nstehr/pitwall/README.md

 - Pitwall: a rails based application for managing (creating/deleting) the Firecracker VMs
 - Orchestrator: a go based application that runs on the host(s) that will orchestrate the VM
 - Powerunit: a go based linux init that is dropped inside VM.
 It is lightweight, will currently mount the key directories and provide an SSH server
+- CLI: a go based cli for interacting with the pitwall API
+- Terminator: a go based proxy for allowing access to the VM via an openziti overlay network

+NOTE: For details of how these components work together see ARCHITECTURE.md

 ### Infrastructure
 - Rabbitmq: used for communication between the pitwall app and the orchestrators
 - Keycloak: IDP used for authentication
 - Postgres: DB for Pitwall and Keycloak
+- Openziti: Zero-trust overlay for allowing access to the VMs running on hosts

 ## Host Networking
 Networking on the Firecracker VM hosts currently uses a single bridge device plus iptables for inbound and outbound connections; with each VM connecting to a TAP interface that is attached to the bridge.